Table of Contents

 Hiking in Austin with Dogs

 Austin is considered one of the most dog-friendly cities in the U.S. — and that’s true for its trails, too.
-It’s common to see people running, hiking, and biking with dogs.
+It’s common to see people running, biking, and going on hiking tours with dogs.
 You’ll even see dogs at the climbing crags and on paddleboards.

 For dog owners, expect a lot of mud (and plan your car set-up or rental car set-up for that inevitability).
 Some places where your dog may want to swim, like Ladybird Lake, fluctuate in toxic algae levels, so check levels before Fido goes headfirst into the water.
 If you’re hitting a swimming hole along Barton Creek, keep an eye on your dogs to reduce the chance they’ll roll in poison oak.